 Daily dose of 200 to 400 mg.
 Can increase energy production in the adrenal glands.

 Take 2 tablets twice daily.
 Tyrosine is used by the adrenal medulla to make adrenaline.

 Dehydro-epiandrosterone (DHEA) can help people with adrenal gland exhaustion.
 In the USA, capsules of DHEA are available over the counter or via the Internet, but in Australia and NZ, DHEA is only available on prescription.

 Adrenal gland supplements are available in capsule form and are popular in the USA but are largely unknown in Australia.
 This is a pity, as these adrenal gland supplements can work very well.
 This is because they contain ALL the adrenal cortex hormones, and not only cortisone, as well as the adrenal medulla.
 Furthermore they are natural hormones, identical to human hormones.
 Adrenal glandular extract can overcome the symptoms of adrenal exhaustion and this is especially good for people with constant fatigue.
 They are generally very safe to take and will support adrenal function.
 They are not habit forming and will not suppress the function of your own adrenal glands, bearing in mind, that they are obviously not functioning properly, and may never recover depending upon the cause.

-The Liver Doctor brand of Adrenal Natural Glandular capsules are derived from range grass fed Australian and New Zealand cattle.
+The Liver Doctor brand of Adrenal Natural Glandular capsules are derived from grass fed Australian and New Zealand cattle.